emumanu/OpenUI5Sharp/README.md

 ## License

 This project is licensed under the GPL3 License.
-See the LICENSE file for details
+See the LICENSE file for details.